mvrt-115/MVRT_Site/app/about/overview.md

 ---

-Founded in 1997, the Monta Vista Robotics FIRST Team #115 was established by a few friends looking for a way to adventure into the the technological world through creative innovation.
+Founded in 1997, the Monta Vista Robotics FIRST Team #115 was established by a few friends looking for a way to venture into the the technological world through creative innovation.

 Over the last seventeen years, MVRT has taken great strides in technology